Ayush03A/CSI-final-project/Readme.md

 ## 🙏 Acknowledgements

-A huge thank you to my mentor, **[Mentor's Name]**, for their invaluable guidance, feedback, and for pushing me to explore these advanced concepts.
-This project would not have been possible without their support and the incredible learning opportunity provided by **[Company/Internship Program Name]**.gram Name]**.
+A huge thank you to my mentors, **Jash Tewani, Ajit Kumar Singh & Anurag Yadav**, for their invaluable guidance, feedback, and for pushing me to explore these advanced concepts.
+This project would not have been possible without their support and the incredible learning opportunity provided by **Celebal Technologies**.